 | Follow-up | Secure messaging inside the portal | Schedule a new visit |

-Async telehealth is appropriate for symptomatic BV in non-pregnant adults with the classic discharge-plus-odor pattern.
-Several situations fall outside async scope and need an in-person OB/GYN or primary care visit — pregnancy, recurrent BV, pelvic pain or fever (possible PID), or symptoms suggesting a different diagnosis such as trichomoniasis.
+Online visits are appropriate for symptomatic BV in non-pregnant adults with the classic discharge-plus-odor pattern.
+Several situations fall outside online scope and need an in-person OB/GYN or primary care visit — pregnancy, recurrent BV, pelvic pain or fever (possible PID), or symptoms suggesting a different diagnosis such as trichomoniasis.
 Please see an in-person provider if:

 Yes, for symptomatic bacterial vaginosis in non-pregnant adults with the classic BV pattern — thin grayish-white discharge and fishy odor (often worse after intercourse), with minimal itching.
 CDC STI Treatment Guidelines support empirical treatment based on clinical symptoms.
 Pregnancy, recurrent BV (three or more episodes per year), pelvic pain with fever, or post-gynecologic surgery require in-person care.